quarkusio/quarkus-super-heroes/rest-fights/README.md

 ## Introduction
 This is the Fight REST API microservice.
 It is a reactive HTTP microservice exposing an API for performing fights between [Heroes](../rest-heroes) and [Villains](../rest-villains).
 Each fight is persisted into a PostgreSQL database and can be retrieved via the REST API.
 This service is implemented using [RESTEasy Reactive](https://quarkus.io/guides/resteasy-reactive) with reactive endpoints and [Quarkus Hibernate Reactive with Panache's active record pattern](http://quarkus.io/guides/hibernate-reactive-panache).

+Fight messages are also published on an Apache Kafka topic called `fights`.
+The [event-statistics service](../event-statistics) listens for these events.
+Messages are stored in [Apache Avro](https://avro.apache.org/docs/current) format and [the fight schema](src/main/avro/fight.avsc) is automatically registered in the [Apicurio Schema Registry](https://www.apicur.io/registry).
+This all uses [built-in extensions from Quarkus](https://quarkus.io/guides/kafka-schema-registry-avro).

 ![rest-fights](images/rest-fights.png)

 The following table lists the available REST endpoints.
 The [OpenAPI document](openapi-schema.yml) for the REST endpoints is also available.